Florida black bear

 April 5: https://vimeo.com/1073684014

-Yes, the public will have multiple opportunities to share their comments, concerns, and ideas on potential options for highly regulated black bear hunting in Florida before anything is presented at a Commission meeting.
-Additionally, the public will have the opportunity to provide comments after the proposals are presented during a future Commission meeting.
+Yes, the public had multiple opportunities to share their comments, concerns, and ideas on potential options for highly regulated black bear hunting in Florida before anything was presented at a Commission meeting.
+Additionally, the public had the opportunity to provide comments after the proposals were first presented at the May 2025 Commission meeting.

 The FWC hosted a virtual public meeting on March 13 to gather thoughts from the public about potential options for highly regulated bear hunting in Florida.

-The FWC is also holding a series of virtual public meetings in April to collect feedback directly from Florida residents on proposals for highly regulated black bear hunting in Florida that will be presented to Commissioners at our May meeting.
-These proposals are based on comments from the March 13 public meeting as well as meetings with stakeholder groups.
-The content covered in all meetings is identical, and it is not necessary to attend more than one virtual public meeting.
+The FWC also held a series of virtual public meetings in April to collect feedback directly from Florida residents on proposals for highly regulated black bear hunting in Florida that were presented to Commissioners at our May meeting.
+These proposals were based on comments from the March 13 public meeting as well as meetings with stakeholder groups.

 Visit the GovDelivery subscription page and choose “News - Hunting" to receive information about the potential re-opening of highly regulated black bear hunting in Florida.